nss-group-projects/shepherds-pies-frontend/README.md

 ## Project Description

+Only employees will use this system, so think of them as the only users.

 ### Orders

 Giuseppe's (Joe, to his friends) restaurant has a dining room and delivery service available, and an order can either be placed for a particular table number or for delivery.
 Each order at the restaurant can have multiple pizzas on it.